WEC-Sim/WEC-Sim/docs_new/user/advanced_features.rst

 WEC-Sim allows users to execute batch runs by typing ``wecSimPCT`` into the MATLAB Command Window.
-This command executes the MATLAB `Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>`_ (PCT), which allows parallel capability for :ref:`mcr` but adds an additional MATLAB dependency to use this feature.
+This command executes the MATLAB `Parallel Computing Toolbox <https://www.mathworks.com/products/parallel-computing.html>`_ (PCT), which allows parallel capability for :ref:`user-advanced-features-mcr` but adds an additional MATLAB dependency to use this feature.
 Similar to MCR, this feature can be executed in three ways (Options 1~3).

 For PCT runs, the ``*.h5`` hydrodynamic data must be reload, regardless the setting for ``simu.reloadH5Data`` in the WEC-Sim input file.